-Reporting Period: This Sustainability Report is a record of our progress and challenges in managing our most critical sustainability topics from 1 January 2023 to 31 December 2023.
-Three (3) years of historical data have been included to illustrate trends and provide a basis of comparison.
+Reporting Period: This Sustainability Report is a record of our progress and challenges in managing our most critical sustainability topics from 1 January 2024 to 31 December 2024.

 Reporting Cycle: Annually, coinciding with our financial year-end.

 Reporting Guidelines:

 Bursa Malaysia Sustainability Reporting Guide (3rd Edition) Malaysian Code on Corporate Governance 2021 ("MCCG")